New Mexico: Rail

-Since 2006, a state owned, privately run commuter railway, the New Mexico Rail Runner Express, has served the Albuquerque metropolitan area, connecting the city proper with Santa Fe and other communities.
-The system expanded in 2008 with the adding of the BNSF Railway's line from Belen to a few miles south of Lamy.
+Since 2006, a state-owned, privately run commuter railway, the New Mexico Rail Runner Express, has served the Albuquerque metropolitan area, connecting the city proper with Santa Fe and other communities.
+The system expanded in 2008 with the addition of the BNSF Railway's line from Belen to a few miles south of Lamy.
 Phase II of Rail Runner extended the line northward to Santa Fe from the Sandoval County station, the northernmost station under Phase I service; the service now connects Santa Fe, Sandoval, Bernalillo, and Valencia counties.
 Rail Runner operates scheduled service seven days per week, connecting Albuquerque's population base and central business district to downtown Santa Fe with up to eight roundtrips in a day; the section of the line running south to Belen is served less frequently.

 Amtrak's Southwest Chief passes through daily at stations in Gallup, Albuquerque, Lamy, Las Vegas, and Raton, offering connections to Los Angeles, Chicago and intermediate points.
 A successor to the Super Chief and El Capitan, the Southwest Chief is permitted a maximum speed of 90 mi/h in various places on the tracks of the BNSF Railway; it also operates on New Mexico Rail Runner Express trackage.
 The Sunset Limited makes stops three times a week in both directions at Lordsburg, and Deming, serving Los Angeles, New Orleans and intermediate points.
 The Sunset Limited is the successor to the Southern Pacific Railroad's train of the same name and operates exclusively on Union Pacific trackage in New Mexico.

 New Mexico is served by two of the nation's ten class I railroads, which denote the highest revenue railways for freight: the BNSF Railway and the Union Pacific Railroad.
-Together they operate 2,200 route miles of railway in the state.
+Together, they operate 2,200 route miles of railway in the state.